US 380 Feasibility Studies

 US 380 Collin County Feasibility Study

-TEXDOT presented the first of 3 public meetings to get opinions of possibly solutions to the problem of HWT 380 from Hunt to Denton county line.
+TXDOT presented the first of 3 public meetings to get opinions of possibly solutions to the problem of HWY 380 from Hunt to Denton county line.

-AS we all know, HWY 380 is already over capacity at certain times of day.
-It will only get worst as our county continues to grow.
+As we all know, HWY 380 is already over capacity at certain times of day.
+It will only get worse as our county continues to grow.

-Below are the proposed routes, TEXDOT wants your opinion.
-You will find a link on how to let TEXDOT hear your thoughts toward the bottom of this page.
+Below are the proposed routes, TXDOT wants your opinion.
+You will find a link on how to let TXDOT hear your thoughts toward the bottom of this page.

 New Hope has been involved with the creation of the routes presented.
-Both P&Z member Andy Reitinger and Mayr Jess Herbst have been attending workshops over the last several months to express the concerns of the town.
+Both P&Z member Andy Reitinger and Mayor Jess Herbst have been attending workshops over the last several months to express the concerns of the Town.

-Please look these over and send let TEXDOT know what you think.
+Please look these over and send let TXDOT know what you think.

 Green Alignment Route Maps